Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Additional Results

-To test whether the design choices of using supersets and using the same random validation instances for each prompt evaluation within a stage make a difference for the final performance of HB, we again conduct a linear mixed effects model analysis.
+To test whether the design decisions of using supersets and using the same random validation instances for each prompt evaluation within a stage make a difference for the final performance of HB, we again conduct a linear mixed effects model analysis.
 We model the unaggregated performance at a fraction of $1.00$ total LLM calls involving random intercepts for each benchmark scenario (benchmark task and LLM combination).
-To test the global hypothesis that there is an effect of the design choices on performance, we test an intercept model against a model including an effect of the factor method.
-We test at the $\alpha = 0.01$ level.
+To test the global hypothesis that there is an effect of the design choices on performance, we test an intercept model against a model including an effect of the factor method (corresponding to an ablation variant).
+We test at the conservative $\alpha = 0.01$ level.